Gandhi the Organiser tells the extraordinary story of how Gandhi’s early campaigns of nonviolent direct action in India took the country by storm.

 with what I am wearing.”

-Gandhi was involved in several interlinked and overlapping campaigns of various sizes in his early years back in India and Overy does an excellent job of teasing them out and explaining how they fitted in with Gandhi’s developing political knowledge, in explaining the lessons of each that carried over into the next.
+Gandhi was involved in several interlinked and overlapping campaigns of various sizes in his early years back in India and Overy does an excellent job of teasing them out and explaining how they fitted in with Gandhi’s developing political knowledge, and in explaining the lessons of each that carried over into the next.
 The simplified account of these political campaigns that are represented in most Gandhi biographies do not reveal the complexity of the movements Gandhi was leading in those early years before his imprisonment in 1922.
 Overy shows just how many balls Gandhi was trying to keep in the air at the one time and how the dynamics of noncooperation evolved.

 In short, Overy has given us a brilliant review of Gandhi’s rise as a national leader and as to how he used lessons of previous campaigns to inform future ones.

-How much this is lesson-rich for current nonviolent campaigners remains to be seen, but there is no doubt as to the contribution Overy has finally publicly made to the understanding of Gandhi’s rise from a local activist to the leader of an empire-challenging noncooperation movement.
+How much this is lesson-rich for current nonviolent campaigners remains to be seen, but there is no doubt as to the contribution Overy has made to the understanding of Gandhi’s rise from a local activist to the leader of an empire-challenging noncooperation movement.

 PUBLISHED 2019 BY